joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 categories: clojure markov
 ---

-In my previous post gave a brief introduction behind the theory of generating random text using markov chains.
+In my [previous]({{page.previous.url}}) post I gave a brief introduction behind the theory of generating random text using Markov chains.
 In this post I outline how I implemented this in Clojure.

 ## The Input
 The inputs in this particular example will be a collection of sequences.
 In this particular blog post In each item in a particular sequence will be a string representing a word.
 But there is no reason why any type of symbol could not be used instead.